15 Ways to Get Rid of Acne (Pimples) Without Cosmetic Procedures

 1. Salicylic acid

 It is the main ingredient in most spot treatment products in concentrations of 0.5% to 2% that acts quickly.
-It absorbs excess oil, removes dead skin cells, and resolves the inflammation that is most effective for blackheads.
-However, you can find it in surprising places.
+It absorbs excess oil, removes dead skin cells, and resolves the inflammation.
+This is one of the fastest ways for how to get rid of deep pimples safely at home.

 Aspirin is a good example that contains salicylic acid so you can crush one tablet and mix it with a small amount of water to make a paste.
 Apply it on the pimples and let it sit for 10 to 15 minutes then rinse with warm water and pat dry.
 Slight dryness might occur after this treatment.